oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 The OpenID federation draft standard specifies a mandatory policy processing algorithm, where all policies of the path are merged to a single policy before being applied to the metadata of the target entity.

-This merge algorithm is currently under discussion as it requires close collaboration of federation nodes to define policies that do not create merge conflicts or alter intended policy settings by TAs.

 The intention of this policy processing is to: